goplot/goplot/README.md

   `./goplot.sh &`

-If everything is setup right you will probably see some messages about plot creation and Grafana annotations.
+If everything is setup right you will probably see some console messages about plot creation and Grafana annotations.
 Regardless, tail the goplot log file to see what is happening:

   `tail -f logs/goplot.log`